Frederick C. Billard: Career

 In 1918, Billard was assigned to USS Aphrodite as her commanding officer.
 During his tour as commanding officer, Aphrodite operated in the European war zone and was the first American warship to transit the Kiel Canal after the World War I armistice was signed.
 In recognition of his services as commanding officer of Aphrodite, Billard was awarded the Navy Cross.

 From 1919 to 1921, he served as aide to Commandant William E. Reynolds.
-From 1921 until his appointment as Commandant, he was Superintendent of the United States Coast Guard Academy at Fort Trumbull near New London, Connecticut.
+Billard was the Superintendent of the United States Coast Guard Academy at Fort Trumbull near New London, Connecticut. from 1921 until his appointment as Commandant.

 Commandant

-On 11 January 1924, Billard was promoted to the rank of rear admiral and succeeded Rear Admiral William E. Reynolds as Commandant.
+On 11 January 1924, Billard was promoted to the rank of rear admiral, and succeeded Rear Admiral William E. Reynolds as Commandant.